 Hence the name permalink.
 The WordPress Settings Permalinks Screen allows you to choose your default permalink structure.
 You can choose from standard settings or create custom URL structures.
 You must click the Save Changes button at the bottom of the screen for new settings to take effect.

-By default, WordPress uses web URLs which have day and name in them; however, WordPress offers you the ability to create a custom URL structure for your permalinks and archives.
-This can improve the aesthetics, usability, and forward-compatibility of your links.
+By default, WordPress uses web URLs that have day and name in them; however, WordPress offers you the ability to create a custom URL structure for your permalinks and archives.
+This can improve your links’ aesthetics, usability, and forward compatibility.

 Customize Permalink Structure #

 Several tags are available, and here are some examples to get you started.
 Standard settings: check one of the radio buttons corresponding to the correct Permalink Structure for your blog.

 - Default – An example of the default structure is http://www.sample.com/?p=123

 - Day and name – An example of the day and name-based structure is http://www.sample.com/2008/03/31/sample-post/